-LivePerson is a provider of technology that facilitates real-time sales and customer service for companies doing business on the Internet.
-We are an application service provider, and we offer our proprietary real-time interaction technology as an outsourced service.
-We currently generate revenue from the sale of our LivePerson service, which enables our clients to communicate directly with Internet users via text-based chat.
+LivePerson is a leading application service provider of technology facilitating real-time sales and customer service for companies doing business on the Internet.
+We offer our proprietary real-time interaction technology as an outsourced service.
+We currently generate revenue from the sale of our LivePerson service, which enables our clients to communicate directly with Internet users via text-based chat, and related professional services.
 Our clients can respond to Internet user inquiries in real time, and can thereby enhance their Internet users' online shopping experience.